Inspiring your team with effective communication

-As a Founder with ambitions to scale your business and become CEO, it is hard to overstate the importance of effective communication on that journey.
+As a Founder with ambitions to scale your business and perhaps become CEO, it is hard to overstate the importance of effective communication on that journey.

-So here are a few thoughts on why it's important and how you can improve the effectiveness of your communication.
+Here are a few thoughts on why it's important and how you can improve the effectiveness of your communication.

 Why Is Communication Important?